Following US lead, Guatemala moves embassy to Jerusalem

-JERUSALEM (AP) — Guatemala has opened its new embassy in Jerusalem, becoming the second country to do so after the United States.
+JERUSALEM (AP) — Guatemala festively opened its new embassy in Jerusalem on Wednesday, becoming the second country to do so after the United States.

-Prime Minister Benjamin Netanyahu says it’s fitting since Guatemala also followed the U.S. to be the second country to recognize Israel 70 years ago.
+Prime Minister Benjamin Netanyahu said it was fitting since Guatemala also followed the U.S. to be the second country to recognize Israel 70 years ago.

-“You were always among the first,” he said.
+“You were always among the first,” he said at the ceremony.
 “We remember our friends and Guatemala is our friend, then and now.”

 Most Read Nation & World Stories